 [root@vps ~]# yum install varnish -y

-Below configuration for /etc/sysconfig/varnish and /etc/varnish/default.vcl say that NGINX are running as the backend server on localhost at port 8080 while Varnish will run in front of it listening on port 80.
+After installing Varnish, we need to configure it to work with our Nginx web server.
+This involves modifying the Varnish configuration files to specify that Nginx is running as the backend server on localhost at port 8080, while Varnish will run in front of it listening on port 80.

 [root@vps ~]# vim /etc/sysconfig/varnish